17 October 2011--And so farewell to Knoydart. How often does it happen that good weather finally arrives the day you leave? Well, not

 Nevertheless, I intend to return...there is much unfinished business.
 Ladhar Bheinn lies awaiting.

 We settle in and relax a while, watching out the rain-pelted window as the ferry for Mull glides by.
-Tobermory's ferry pier also faces east, but is better sheltered by the high bluff surrounding the harbor, I suppose.
+The pier at Craignure also faces eastward, more or less, but is in much more sheltered waters.

 We find passable food and drink at Markie Dan's Bar.
 Ron then goes off to bed, and I wander into the rainy night in search of a good pint.